c3se/alvis-intro/tutorial/1_getting_started/README.md

 chair            2  A40:4
 ```
 from this we can see that we have a lot of idle A40s and A100s, thus we could
 probably choose either one.
-Note that when using A100s or A40s you should do so
-from alvis2.

 #### The time it takes
-When choosing how long to allocate one should estimate an upper bound for how
+When choosing how long timespan to allocate, one should estimate an upper bound
-long the job will take.
-If the job does not finish within the allocated time
+for how long the job will take.
+If the job does not finish within the allocated
-everything will be lost (unless you are using checkpointing).
-On the other hand
+time everything will be lost (unless you are using checkpointing).
+On the other
-you might have to wait longer in the queue if you are allocating an unneccessarily
+hand you might have to wait longer in the queue if you are allocating an
-long time.
+unneccessarily long time.

 In this case the script is pretty much instantaneous so one minute upper bound
 should be enough.
 The maximum time you can allocate is seven days.